 (It’s much easier to make my pumpkin bread using canned pumpkin puree than wrestling with a sugar-pumpkin!)

-Here are some examples of minimally processed foods:
+Just take a look at these examples of minimally processed foods:

 - Rice and other grains